SnafetsTheOne/Snafets.TakeItEasy/.github/instructions/csharp.instructions.md

    - Keep methods small and focused on a single task.
    - Use async/await for all I/O-bound operations.
    - Document public APIs using XML comments.
+   - Add new Functions at the end of the class.